Vegan Carrot Cake

 Instructions

-2. In a large bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg and salt.
+• In a large bowl, whisk together the flours, baking powder, baking soda, cinnamon, nutmeg, and salt.

-3. In a separate bowl, whisk together the applesauce, almond milk, vanilla, sugar and oil.
+• In a separate bowl, whisk together the applesauce, almond milk, vanilla, sugar, and oil.

-6. Bake for 30 to 40 minutes or until a toothpick inserted comes out clean.
+• Transfer to the prepared baking dish and bake for 30 to 40 minutes, or until a toothpick inserted comes out clean.
 Let cake cool completely before frosting.

-7. Make the frosting: combine all frosting ingredients into a high speed blender.
-Blend until very smooth for 1 to 2 minutes or more, scraping down the sides occasionally.
+• Make the frosting: In a high-speed blender, place the macadamia nuts, cashews, almond milk, maple syrup, coconut oil, vanilla, lemon juice, and salt.
+Blend until very smooth, for 1 to 2 minutes or more, scraping down the sides occasionally.
 You can add an extra tablespoon of almond milk if necessary to get your blade moving.

 Notes